AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

-New York is the most expensive state in which to insure a vehicle.
+New York is one of the most expensive states in which to insure a vehicle.
 New York’s no-fault auto insurance laws and cost of living contribute heavily to its auto insurance rates.
-Luckily, New York has an affordable insurance plan if you have difficulty accessing more affordable insurance on the voluntary market.
+Progressive, NYCM, and GEICO tend to be cheaper, but your mileage may vary — get quotes from at least three providers and compare their rates.
+If you have difficulty accessing more affordable insurance on the voluntary market, look into New York’s affordable insurance plan as a last resort.

 Methodology